Aerial image of the Liverpool city centre, which was rezoned in 2018 to allow mixed-use development and help it transition into Sydney's Third CBD.

 Liverpool is one of the fastest growing local government areas in NSW, experiencing substantial growth in both urban release areas and redevelopment in established areas.

-Council aims to ensure that this development is beneficial to the Liverpool community.
+The city centre has emerged as Sydney’s Third CBD and Liverpool City Council is playing its part to ensure that development across the Liverpool local government area is beneficial to the Liverpool community.
 We will achieve positive environmental, social and economic outcomes.

 Council oversees the management of new land releases along with the NSW Government.
 This includes renewal of established areas, rezoning and the formulation of the policies and plans that will help us manage the impacts of development and growth.